aws/aws-parallelcluster/docs/source/aws_services.rst

 Amazon EC2
 ----------

-Amazon EC2 provides the compute for CfnCluster.
+Amazon EC2 provides the compute for AWS ParallelCluster.
 The MasterServer and ComputeFleet are EC2 instances.
 Any instance type that support HVM can be selected.
 The MasterServer and ComputeFleet can be different instance types and the ComputeFleet can also be launched as Spot instances.
 Instance store volumes found on the instances are mounted as a striped LVM volume.

 For more details about Amazon EC2, see http://aws.amazon.com/ec2/